shuenwei/SC2002-GroupAssignment/README.md

 ---

 ## How to Run the Application:
-1. Set the working directory to `HospitalManagementSystem`.
+1. Set the working directory to `HospitalManagementSystem` folder.
 This is to ensure that the data CSV files will be be correctly initialised and stored.
 3. Run the `Main.java` file located at `HospitalManagementSystem/src/Main.java` to start the application.